 The Blizard Building

-The design pairs two buildings: firstly, the main research building containing offices at ground and first floor level, and four of Alsop’s ‘pods’, ranging from a two-storey cluster of orange bubbles serving as a visitor centre, to a meeting room set within an irregular shape clad in black tensile fabric.
+The main research building contains offices at ground and first floor level, and four of Alsop’s ‘pods’.
+These range from a two-storey cluster of orange bubbles serving as a visitor centre, to a meeting room set within an irregular shape clad in black tensile fabric.
 We worked with specialist subcontractors to secure the pods, forming steel decks on tubular steel legs which were pinned to the face of the first floor slab, where it forms a void over the exposed laboratories.

-A second building, taller, narrower and linked via a glass-clad footbridge, masks services and plant with reflective zinc louvres from the first to fourth floors, and at ground floor houses the main reception, a cafeteria and a much-lauded lecture theatre which features a range of soothing green tones across seating, ceiling and floor, with random seats picked out in red.
+A second building, taller, narrower and linked via a glass-clad footbridge, masks services and plant with reflective zinc louvres from the first to fourth floors.
+At ground floor there is the main reception, a cafeteria and a much-lauded lecture theatre which features a range of soothing green tones across seating, ceiling and floor, with random seats picked out in red.